tomaskovacik/MegaCore/README.md

 ## Getting started with MegaCore
-Ok, so you're downloaded and installed MegaCore, but do I get the wheels spinning?
+Ok, so you're downloaded and installed MegaCore, but how to get started?
 Here's a quick start guide:
 * Hook up your microcontroller as shown in the [pinout diagram](#pinout).
 	- If you're not planning to use the bootloader (uploading code using a USB to serial adapter), the FTDI header and the 100 nF capacitor on the reset pin can be omitted.
 * Open the **Tools > Board** menu item, and select **ATmega64**, **ATmega128**, **ATmega1281**, **ATmega2561**, **ATmega640**, **ATmega1280** or **ATmega2560**.